-Best High Efficiency Furnaces 2019
+Best High Efficiency Furnaces of 2020

 Buying a new gas furnace is worrisome enough without having to deal with the pressure of knowing you might be without heat for a few days in the winter months.
-In the sections below, we’ve provided a list of the best high efficiency gas furnaces for your home during this 2019 and 2020 heating season.
+In the sections below, we’ve provided a list of the best high efficiency gas furnaces for your home during the 2019 and 2020 heating season.
 They were selected for many reasons including cost, efficiency, comfort and features, as well as furnace brand, warranty and historical reliability.

 High Efficiency Furnace Buying Guide